 - Passengers should have the address of their hotel or final destination available should their suitcase be delayed.
 This will need to be given to the airline so the bag can be delivered upon its arrival.

 - All passengers (other than minors) are required to present a government issued photo ID.
 International travelers of any age must have a passport and other required documents.
-Passengers should make copies of these documents and carry an extra set with them or electronically scan them and e-mail a copy to themselves to have available should their original identification be lost or stolen.
+Passengers should make copies of these documents and carry an extra set with them or electronically scan the documents and e-mail a copy to them to have available should their original identification be lost or stolen.

 - Many airlines now allow passengers to check in for their flight up to 24 hours prior to its scheduled departure and print a boarding pass from home.
 Passengers should check with their airline’s website for additional information.

 - Passengers have three convenient parking options when traveling from TUL – garage, economy, and valet.
-Travelers in a rush or wanting to avoid inclement weather will have the option of dropping their cars off at a curbside valet located outside of the ticket counter doors.
+Travelers in a rush or wanting to avoid inclement weather will have the option of dropping their cars off curbside with the valet attendant located outside of the ticket counter doors.
 To learn more about parking services, visit www.tulsaairports.com/parking.

-- When approaching the security checkpoint, passengers should have their government issued photo ID or passport available with their boarding pass.
+- When approaching the security checkpoint, passengers should have their government issued photo ID or passport available with their paper or electronic boarding pass.
 To expedite time through the security screening process, slip on shoes are recommended.
 Passengers not eligible for TSA’s Pre✓™ program should be prepared to remove shoes and jackets for screening.
-All laptops, portable DVD players or large electronic items must be removed from their cases and placed into their own bin.
+All laptops, tablets, portable DVD players or electronic items larger than a cell phone must be removed from suitcases and placed into a bin.
 Passengers should place keys, cell phones, pagers, and loose change in their carry on bags before getting in the security line.